milos85vasic/Groot/README.md

 # Groot, Gradle's best friend!
 So, what is Groot actually?
-Groot is a set of plugins.
+Groot is set of plugins.
 It will allow you to easy setup your project for building and it's maven deployment configuration.

 # What plugins does it have?
 Groot comes with the following plugins: